paulSusmita/BMICalculator/README.md

 # BMICalculator
-This App is create via LWC,Salesforce.
+This App is created via LWC,Salesforce.